 Incredible as it may seem, these are not digital paintings.
 They are made with acrylic paint on wooden panels and they are absolutely fantastic.
-Japanese artist Naoto Hattori is the creator of these beauties, and his inspiration comes from his own mind, whether it's a dream, nightmare, or fantasy.
+Japanese artist Naoto Hattori is the creator of these beauties, and his inspiration comes from his own mind, whether

 There's little left to say actually about these incredible works.
 So delicate and frail, yet they are holding on so well against the strength of the thread.
 These tiny sculptures are the work of UK based artist Susanna Bauer.